- Review the IT strategic plan or current and future goals / objectives to determine how it links to the business strategy

 MAGICORANGE ITFM FRAMEWORK

-ITIL BASES BUT ALSO INCORPORATES OUR VIEW OF LEADING PRACTICE
+ITIL BASED BUT ALSO INCORPORATES OUR VIEW OF LEADING PRACTICE

 ITFM MATURITY MODEL